Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/README.md

 For more documentation on API Publisher's parameters, please see the [API Publisher Configuration](docs/API-Publisher-Configuration.md) markdown file for other runtime options.

-For more information in relation to key changes and deletes, please see [Considerations in relation to key changes and deletes](docs/API-Publisher-Configuration.md#api-connections)
+For more information in relation to key changes and deletes, please see [Considerations in relation to key changes and deletes](docs/API-Publisher-Configuration.md#considerations-in-relation-to-key-changes-and-deletes)

-Considerations in relation to key changes and deletes

 ## Known Limitations for Ed-Fi ODS / API 5.1 through 5.3